endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 published: true
 excerpt_separator: <!--more-->
 tags: [covid19-models, ihme-model]
-banner_image:   images/posts/NHC-Katrina-center-line-16_5.jpg
+image_16_5:   images/posts/NHC-Katrina-center-line-16_5.jpg
-facebook_image: images/posts/NHC-Katrina-center-line-16_9.jpg
+image_16_9: images/posts/NHC-Katrina-center-line-16_9.jpg
-twitter_image:  images/posts/NHC-Katrina-center-line-1_1.jpg
+image_1_1:  images/posts/NHC-Katrina-center-line-1_1.jpg
 ---

 Don't treat the center line of the IHME forecast charts as a precise prediction, any more than you would assume that a hurricane will follow the center line on the NHC hurricane forecast cone images.
 The forecast is a wide range, not a specific number.